mayankreg/meme_Generator/README.md

  #How to run App:
  1) download & extract in folder
  2) open folder with VS code
- 3) install live server in vs code
+ 3) npm install & npm start
- 4) right click on index.html file & open with live server